MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-05-django-authentication.md

     {% endblock %}
     ```

-1. When you submit the form, Django attempts to authenticate the credentials you provide (such as those of the super user).
+1. When you submit the form, Django attempts to authenticate the credentials you provide (such as the super user's credentials).
 If authentication fails, you remain on the same page but `form.errors` set to true.
 If authentication is successful, Django navigates to the relative URL in the "next" field, `<input type="hidden" name="next" value="/" />`, which in this case is the home page (`/`).

 1. Now, when the home page is rendered again, the `user.is_authenticated` property is true when the `loginpartial.html` template is rendered.
 As a result, you see a "Hello (username)" message and "Log off".
 You can use `user.is_authenticated` in other parts of the app to check authentication.